ViolaFlower/Re-Console/README.md

 [project issue tracker](https://github.com/ViolaFlower/Re-Console-Monorepository/issues).

 ### ✅ Hardware Compatibility
-Re-Console, due to utilizing the powerful [Sodium](https://modrinth.com/mod/sodium) mod, is only compatible with graphics cards that support ***OpenGL 4.5 or newer.***
+Our modpacks, due to utilizing the powerful [Sodium](https://modrinth.com/mod/sodium) mod, is only compatible with graphics cards that support ***OpenGL 4.5 or newer.***
 Most graphics cards released in the past 12 years will meet these requirements, including the following:

   -  INTEL HD Graphics 500 Series (Skylake) or newer